moi90/polytaxo/README.md

 ## Overview

-The `PolyTaxonomy` library is a versatile hierarchical classification system designed to handle complex, polyhierarchical descriptions.
+The `PolyTaxo` library is a versatile hierarchical classification system designed to handle complex, polyhierarchical descriptions.
 It allows for the creation, manipulation, and querying of a taxonomy where nodes can belong to multiple categories, supporting both hierarchical and non-hierarchical structures.
 This library is particularly useful for organizing data with overlapping categories, such as multi-label classification, tagging systems, and ontologies.